-Our menu is inspired by the traditional Zanzibar cuisine, which is the mix of African, Arab and Hindu influences.
-They make a varied, aromatic mosaic of flavours.
-The most precious culinary treasures of Zanzibar undoubtedly include fish and seafood (tuna, doradas, marlins, octopus or squids); tropical fruits maturing in the sun of the south (mangos, pineapples, coconuts, papaia); vegetables (tomatoes, eggplants, okra) and herbs (lemon grass, coriander).
-And obviously spices that the island is so famous of.
-It is incredible how each, even the simplest dish grows more sophisticated when improved with a pinch of freshly ground nutmug, black pepper or chilli, or else with cinnamon, cardamon or cloves.
+Our menu is inspired by the traditional Zanzibar cuisine, which is influenced by a blend of African, Arab and Hindu cultures.
+They make a varied and aromatic mosaic of flavours.
+The most precious culinary treasures of Zanzibar undoubtedly include fish and seafood (tuna, doradas, marlins, octopuses and squids); tropical fruits that mature in the sun of the South (mangoes, pineapples, coconuts, papaya); vegetables (tomatoes, eggplants, okra) and herbs (lemon grass, coriander).
+And, obviously, we enjoy the spices that the island is so famous for.
+It is incredible how every dish, even the simplest one, grows more sophisticated when improved with a pinch of freshly ground nutmeg, black pepper or chili, or else with cinnamon, cardamom or cloves.

-Marafiki is a place created with passion, out of love of travel and encounter with another person.
-With respect to local community, in harmony with local traditions and habits.
-Food plays an important part in our culture and taste is one of senses enabling perception.
-That is why we did our best to make our restaurant an invitation to the sensual travel deep into the richness of the island.
+Marafiki is a place created with passion and out of the love of travel and new encounters with incredible people.
+With respect to the local community we choose to live in harmony with local traditions and habits.
+Food is an important part of our culture and taste is one of the senses enabling perception.
+That is why we do our best to make our restaurant and our food an invitation to a sensual journey deep into the richness of the island.

-When the richness of the Zanzibar cuisine, in which the taste of curry subtly entwines with the nut aroma of grilled manioc and the coconut milk makes chilli taste milder, is combined with the specialities of the western cuisine, e.g. pasta, oil, pizza dough, different sauces, the idea of confitures, mousse or spreads - it really arouses imagination.
-It also encourages into making experiments and opens the way to new, surprising combinations of flavours and variations of the same dishes.
-We also do our best to use local and best quality products and the European aesthetics of serving dishes.
-As a result, you end up in a culinary paradise where eating is a pleasure for all senses.
+When the richness of the Zanzibar cuisine, in which the taste of curry subtly combines with the nutty aroma of grilled manioc and the coconut milk makes chilis taste milder, is combined with the specialties of Western cuisine, (e.g. pastas, oils, pizza dough, different sauces, jams, mousse and spreads) it really stimulates the imagination.
+It also encourages us to experiment and opens the way to new, surprising combinations of flavours and variations on the same dishes.
+We also do our best to use high-quality, local products and to present our dishes with style, following European aesthetics.
+As a result, you end up in a culinary paradise where eating is a pleasure for all of the senses.

-Each country has its soup: for the French it is bouillabaise, gazpacho for the Spanish, and żurek for the Polish, and the Zanzibar people have their urojo, sour soup from tamarind or green mango, thickened with flour, spiced wih cumin, kurkuma and fresh chilli.
-The essence of urojo are its side dishes.
-The basic ones are: cooked potatoes cut in chunks, fried dessicated manioc, kaczori – spicy potato balls.
-The rest are the matter of family tradition, the cook's fantasy, the client's appetite.
-Thus, urojo can also contain: katlesi – meat and potato fries, mini beef skewers, coconut chutney, hard-boiled egg, chopped white cabbage with carrots, figili – chopped white turnip leaves.
+Each country has its soup: for the French it is bouillabaisse, gazpacho for the Spanish, and żurek for the Polish.
+The Zanzibar people have their urojo, a sour soup made from tamarind or green mango, thickened with flour and spiced with cumin, curcuma and fresh chili.
+The essence of urojo is in its side dishes.
+The basic ones include: cooked potatoes cut in chunks, fried and dessicated manioc, kaczori – spicy potato balls.
+The rest are a matter of family tradition, the cook's imagination and the client's appetite.
+Thus, urojo can also contain: katlesi – meat and potato fries, mini beef skewers, coconut chutney, hard-boiled eggs, chopped white cabbage with carrots, figili – chopped white turnip leaves.
 The soup is nutritious and refreshing at the same time.
-Once a week, at buffet supper our Marafiki guests can taste urojo, as well as: stewed octopus, rice with spices, red beans in coconut milk, spinach with tomatoes and chilli, manioc fries and other local specialities.
+Once a week, at our buffet supper, Marafiki guests can taste urojo, as well as stewed octopus, rice with spices, red beans in coconut milk, spinach with tomatoes and chili, manioc fries and other local specialties.

-Grilleed dorada or tuna?
-Perhaps squids or grilled shrimps?
-Or chicken skewers?
-Or perhaps home made beef burger?
-But what sauce should go with it?
-Hmmm...
-A difficult choice.
-These are Marafiki's guests' Wednesday dilemnas when they the restaurant does the evening barbecue under the stars.
-Our cooks take the barbecue out of the kitchen to put it on sand and prepare meat, fish and seafood in front of the guests.
-Everybody can choose what they want, a then pick up the ready dish.
-The guests are also offered extras: various sauces, rice cooked in coconut milk, baked potatoes, salads.
-And something sweet for dessert.
+Grilled dorade or tuna?
+Perhaps some squid or grilled shrimp?
+Or would you like to try the chicken skewers?
+Or perhaps the homemade beef burger?
+But what sauce would we recommend?
+Hmmm... a difficult choice.
+These are Marafiki guests' common Wednesday dilemmas when the restaurant organises our evening barbecue under the stars.
+Our cooks take the barbecue out of the kitchen and unto the sand and prepare meat, fish and seafood in front of the guests.
+Everybody can choose what they want, and then pick up the ready dish.
+The guests are also offered extras: various sauces, rice cooked in coconut milk, baked potatoes and salads.
+And of course we'll have something sweet for you for dessert!

-The joy and satisfaction of the guests are the most important for us.
-Thus, we are open to satisfy their special requirements and culinary preferences.
-The menu always includes dishes for amateurs of vegetarian and vegan meals and if needed we will be happy to prepare dishes meeting the needs of alergy sufferers.
+Our guests’ joy and satisfaction are so important to us.
+Thus, we are open to satisfy your special requirements and culinary preferences.
+The menu always includes vegetarian and vegan dishes and, if needed, we will be happy to prepare dishes to accommodate any of your food allergies.

-We also think of the young ones.
-Children can expect their favourite dishes, among others spaghetti with the home made tomato sauce, pancakes with bananas, fruit cocktails, crispy French fries or home made chicken nuggets and burgers.
+We also take your young ones into consideration.
+Children can expect to see their favourite dishes on the menu, among them: spaghetti with homemade tomato sauce, pancakes with bananas, fruit cocktails, crispy French fries and homemade chicken nuggets and burgers.

-In accordance with the rhytm of the day
+In accordance with the rhythm of the day

-To start a nice holiday day we suggest lazy breakfast in the first sunrays.
-Tropical fruit, fresh juice (e.g. wonderful mango and passion fruit mix), fruit milk cocktails smelling of spices, home made bread and jams give energy.
-Pancakes and dishes made of eggs kill the morning hunger and wonderful African coffee will delicately wake you up.
+To start a nice holiday day we suggest a lazy breakfast in the morning sun rays.
+Tropical fruit, fresh juices (e.g. our wonderful mango and passion fruit mix), fruit milk cocktails smelling of spices and homemade bread and jams will give you an energy boost.
+Pancakes and egg-dishes take the edge off of your morning hunger and our wonderful, African coffee will gently wake you up.

-At noon, when the sun high in the sky can be tiring and the heat wears you out, we invite you to light lunch based on fish, seafood, salads and simple pasta.
-In the cool shade of the restaurant at the seaside you can rest and relax with a glass of white wine or cold Tanzanian beer.
+At noon, when the sun climbs high in the sky, you may feel tired and worn out by the heat.
+We invite you to a light lunch based on fish, seafood, salads and simple pasta.
+In the cool shade of the restaurant at the seaside you can rest and relax with a glass of white wine or a cold, Tanzanian beer.

-In the evening, when the hot day turns into a night we include fried or grilled fish, shrimps, squids and octopus in our menu.
+In the evening, when the hot day turns into night we indulge you with fried or grilled fish, shrimp, squid and octopus from our menu.